 The sonographer will then take you through to the scanning room.

-You will be asked to lie on the table and expose your tummy.
+For a transabdominal scan you will be asked to lie on the table and expose your tummy.
 A towel will be tucked into your pants to limit spread of the gel onto your clothes.

 Clear gel is applied to your tummy and the sonographer moves the probe over your tummy recording images.
 The sonographer may place their hands on your tummy to gently move the pelvic organs into better imaging positions.